-HIV can be treated, but never cured or eliminated from the body.
-Standard treatment for HIV is the use of antiretroviral treatments (called ART), and this has proven to be the most effective in controlling HIV.
+HIV can be treated, but not cured.
+Standard treatment for HIV is the use of antiretroviral drugs, which has proven to be the most effective in controlling HIV.
 There are complementary or alternative therapies as well.
-Researching the best options for your health, beliefs and lifestyle is important.
-Committing to a routine may mean taking it for the rest of your life.
+Researching the best options for your health, beliefs, and lifestyle is important.

 All of these practices can help you feel better.
 Making changes in your life to include time or money for these things can be hard, but even one step at a time can help.

 For detailed information about different kinds of complementary therapies, CATIE has some great guides.